sauravchaudharysc/sauravchaudharysc/README.md

 <!--
 **sauravchaudharysc/sauravchaudharysc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
- 🔭 I’m currently working on ...Jobless -->

-- 🌱 I’m currently learning ...EJS
+- 🌱 I’m currently learning ...EJs
 - 👯 I’m looking to collaborate on ...MongoDB
+- 🔭 Areas of Interest ...
+WebScraping , Automaton Testing
 - 🤔 I’m looking for help with ...Anything new
 - 💬 Ask me about ...Anything You Like
 - 📫 How to reach me: ...[Follow me](https://www.instagram.com/sauravchaudharysc/)